RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/sensing/robotic-total-stations.md

 7. The first measured point becomes (0,0)
 8. The second line determines the vector of the axis
 9. Derive setup height from “Manually enter”.
 Leave 0.0 as the value
-10. Place the Mini prism in Location A (see Figure 1) via S-hook attachment
+10. Place the reflector in Location A (see Figure 1) via S-hook attachment
-11. Ensure the prism is being tracked via the top bar options (“Target tracking on”)
+11. Ensure the reflector is being tracked via the top bar options (“Target tracking on”)
 12. Press “Measure” to measure the first location
-13. Move Mini prism to fixture-2
+13. Move reflector to fixture-2
 14. Press “Measure” to measure the second location
 15. Press “set” to finish calibration